UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering. Bachelor's Degree in Aerospace Systems Engineering EEL

 Lab3

-We propose three objectives for this lab session that will imply studying initial theory on electronic equipment architectures and working on two projects.
+We propose three objectives for this lab session that will imply studying initial theory on electronic equipment architectures, running an activity on Arduino and designing a project on anaolgue circuits.

 (2) Review common training boards for prototyping electronic circuits.
 Run and analyse an Arduino application example on Proteus virtual laboratory.

 (3) Calculate, mount and solder a sample circuit in an universal PCB.
-For instance, an analogue voltage amplifier with G = -10.
+For instance, design and test an analogue voltage amplifier with G = -10.
 Power it using (a) dual power supply voltage VCC = +5 V and VEE = -5 V, (b) single VCC = +5 V.

-Many electronic equipment are digital and organised around these three main sections:
+We can imagine electronic equipment examples organised around these three main sections:

-(3) outputs: LED, displays, gauges, sound devices, data memories, motors and other actuators.
+(3) outputs: LED, displays, analogue gauges, sound devices, data memories, motors and other actuators.

 Chip and electronic components